How to kill bed bugs yourself

 Can I really get rid of bed bugs without an exterminator?

 There are a lot of websites on the internet that claim that the only effective way of getting rid of bed bugs is to hire an expensive exterminator to do multiple rounds of heat treatment.
 The truth is, most of these sites are probably created or funded by bed bug extermination companies.
 There is a lot of money to be made in the exterminator business; the last thing these companies want is to lose business when people research DIY methods of bed bug extermination.
 That being said, there is no magic solution for bed bugs.
 Whether you treat yourself or how an exterminator, it may take a few tries before you get them all.
 It’s important to be diligent and careful so that you eliminate any insects that you miss on the first treatment before they reproduce.
 But, it is possible to completely get rid of bed bugs yourself without an exterminator, and we hope that this guide helps.
 Don’t forget, ignoring a bed bug infestation is a surefire way to make certain that the problem only gets worse.
 You will want to take immediate action to make your job easier in the long run.

 Independent pest control information

 This resource is brought to you as a courtesy from an independent resource not affiliated with any brand or manufacturer, which strives to provide honest, accurate, and unbiased information.
 Some links you will find on this webpage are considered affiliate links.
 This means that if you click on the link and ultimately make a purchase, we might receive a small commission from Amazon.
 This does not affect you or your purchase price, it only gives us the ability to run this information site.
+If you have any doubts about your ability to do any of these steps safely, please consult with a professional.
 Thank you for reading our guide to killing bed bugs without an exterminator.